openSUSE/news-o-o/_posts/2011-01-29-opensuse-weekly-news-issue-160-is-out.markdown

 **[Michal
         Hrusecky: Hackweek 6: openSUSE Paste news](http://michal.hrusecky.net/2011/01/hackweek-6-opensuse-paste-news/)**

 As all of you know already, Hackweek number 6 started yesterday.
-What I™ll be doing?
+What Iâ€™ll be doing?
 Last
       Hackweek I started with project to run [pastebin for openSUSE](http://michal.hrusecky.net/2010/06/opensuse-paste/).
       Thanks to you I received quite some feedback.
 Mostly positive.
-The rest that wasn™t entirely positive contained some feature requests :-D I guess it can count also as positive feedback in the end.
+The rest that wasnâ€™t entirely positive contained some feature requests :-D I guess it can count also as positive feedback in the end.
 One big feature was already implemented.
 Our pastebin support image pastes as well as code one.
 This was done mainly to help [Sirko](http://karl-tux-stadt.de/ktuxs/) and our artwork team.
-Although user interface wasn™t really intuitive, it worked (UI is much better now in git repo, will be deployed in the end of the week).
+Although user interface wasnâ€™t really intuitive, it worked (UI is much better now in git repo, will be deployed in the end of the week).
 Other feature people asked for was ability to log in.
-So they™ll have their own history, control over their pastes and they™ll be able to skip spam checker (some people really need to paste something that looks like spam).
-So I decided that this Hackweek I™ll be working on this feature.
+So theyâ€™ll have their own history, control over their pastes and theyâ€™ll be able to skip spam checker (some people really need to paste something that looks like spam).
+So I decided that this Hackweek Iâ€™ll be working on this feature.
 Currently I got OpenID working for authenticating users.
-But there is still many features missing and I™ll need to find a way how to make it work within our openSUSE infrastructure.
-So far I didn™t succeeded in getting OpenID from our servers.
+But there is still many features missing and Iâ€™ll need to find a way how to make it work within our openSUSE infrastructure.
+So far I didnâ€™t succeeded in getting OpenID from our servers.
 So first two days are over and I made some progress, but there is still long way to go.

-That was for what™s going on part.
-I™ve got also something else to share with you.
+That was for â€œwhatâ€™s going onâ€ part.
+Iâ€™ve got also something else to share with you.
 Do
       you know [Ohloh](https://www.ohloh.net)?
-It™s site that collects various data regarding open source projects.
+Itâ€™s site that collects various data regarding open source projects.
 And [openSUSE Paste](https://www.ohloh.net/p/opensuse-paste) is one of them.
-One really cool feature they™ve got is journal.
+One really cool feature theyâ€™ve got is journal.
 You can post short message regarding your project.
 I really like that.
 Writing blogposts takes quite some time and blogpost should be long.
-But I™m trying to make journal entry on Ohloh as soon as I™ve got something especially when I don™t feel that it is worth whole blogpost.
-Even things that I™m blogging about probably appears on ohloh first.
+But Iâ€™m trying to make journal entry on Ohloh as soon as Iâ€™ve got something especially when I donâ€™t feel that it is worth whole blogpost.
+Even things that Iâ€™m blogging about probably appears on ohloh first.
 So if you are openSUSE Paste fan, you should follow it on [Ohloh](https://www.ohloh.net/p/opensuse-paste) ;-)